Tragically, drunk drivers cause an average of 29 deaths every day.

 7. Hire a Drunk Driving Victim’s Attorney

 When filing a lawsuit to pursue damages, it is necessary to have an attorney on your side.
-A car accident lawyer has experience with these incidents and can provide unbiased advice.
+A car accident lawyer in Columbia, SC lawyer has experience with these incidents and can provide unbiased advice.

 If the drunk driver was arrested on the scene, you have more evidence helping your civil case.
 Yet, a lawyer can gather more evidence to ensure you get the benefits you deserve.

 During this process, there are legal requirements that must be followed.
 When you are hit by a drunk driver, you will want someone to handle this process for you.

 What to Do When You’ve Been Hit by a Drunk Driver Explained